Private cloud deployment

 Summary

-This guide covered:
+This article covered:

-- Installing the CLI from GitLab Pages
+- Installing the CLI from GitLab Pages, including non-interactive setup for CI/CD and GitOps pipelines

-- Deploying to clusters using the CLI
+- Deploying the Operator to your cluster using the CLI

 You should now be able to: